UnbanTwin/Aubrey-voice-recognition/readme.md

 # Aubrey Voice Recognition

 ###About
-Aubrey is a voice recognizing program (hopefully soon to be an AI ) inspired by J.A.R.V.I.S from iron man!
+Aubrey is a voice recognizing web app (hopefully soon to be an AI ) inspired by J.A.R.V.I.S from iron man!

 ### Goals for the project
 - Weather